Brett Gardiner: Bandidos

 Kellestine treated the junior Bandidos like Aravena and Gardiner like slaves, expecting them to do all of his housework for them.
 Gardiner had to bring Kellestine water, cooked his meals, washed his dishes and chopped his wood.
 Gardiner was a man of very limited intelligence, whom Kellestine in a joke had once asked to supply him with pickles from a "pickle tree" growing on his farm, which led him to spend hours looking for the elusive "pickle tree" before telling Kellestine that he could not find it.
 Finally, Kellestine broke out laughing, telling Gardiner that pickles were vegetables, not fruits and the assignment was a joke to prove to the others just how low his intelligence really was.

 On the night of 5 April 2006, Gardiner wrote a poem to his girlfriend whom he called "Baby Jessica" entitled Love Not Lost on Kellestine's computer that read: "I choked back tears as I watched you leave/This was something I could not believe/I held back whimpers as I watched you go/An event that would lead to everlasting sorrow/You met me by the sparking lake/And I immediately forgot my heartache/We kissed and held each other very near/The beating of our hearts was all we could hear/Then we walked away, hand-in-hand/We had just entered dreamland".
 The poem ended with Gardiner writing in capital letters in his own hand: "YOU WILL ALWAYS BE IN MY HEART.
 PROSPECT BANDIDO BULL, MANITOBA".
-Gardiner's poem with his claim that he was a "prospect" (the second level in a outlaw biker club) was to be crucial evidence against him at his trial in 2009.
+Gardiner's poem with his claim that he was a "prospect" (the second level in an outlaw biker club) was to be crucial evidence against him at his trial in 2009.